 Questions & Answers

-A. Our user pay transportation service is provided on a first come-first served basis after all students who qualify for no fee transportation are accommodated.
+A. Our user pay transportation service is provided on a first come-first served basis after all students who qualify for transportation are accommodated.
 Priority will then be given to students whose residence (home address) is located furthest away from the school they are attending.

 Please submit a Student Transportation Request Form.
 This form is used for all busing inquiries or changes.
 If there is room on the bus, Transportation Services will contact you in October to advise you.
 Upon approval, the full fee is due before your child starts using FSD’s transportation service.